 James R. King, Jr. was born in Ashland, Alabama, and was ordained deacon and elder by Bishop W. Kenneth Goodson.

 A graduate of the Interdenominational Theological Center (M.Div.), King served churches in Roanoke, Ala., and Richmond, Calif.
 He served over a year as director of the Wesley Foundation at Tennessee State University before being named associate director and then director of the Tennessee Conference Council on Ministries.

-Bishop King is married to Margaret Rosetta "Rose" Hayden.
-The couple has two sons and a daughter.
+Bishop King was married to Margaret Rosetta "Rose" Hayden, who passed away on April 27, 2022.
+The couple had two sons and a daughter.